 A conflict started by the ruling classes of Europe’s imperialist nations for the right to expand or maintain their empires in the Balkans, the Middle East, India, Africa and Asia, the Great War was overwhelmingly fought by the working classes of those nations, who – even if they saw through the nationalist rhetoric of their country’s propaganda – were trapped between the firing squads of their own army and the trenches in which their fellow working men faced the same.
-Of the 200,000 British and Commonwealth soldiers court-martialed during the First World War, 20,000 were found guilty of offences carrying the death penalty, 3,000 were sentenced to death, and 346 were shot.
+Of the 200,000 British and Commonwealth soldiers court-martialed during the First World War, 20,000 were found guilty of offences carrying the death penalty, 3,000 were sentenced to death, and 346 were shot by firing squad.
 Up to 1.25 million were killed in combat or by disease, and a further 1.675 million were wounded.
 Those who survived the slaughter returned to the poverty and exploitation of the economic system they died to defend.

-Although the defeat of the Germany Army brought down the German Imperial Family that had initiated the conflict, the working-class communist revolution of November 1918 was bloodily suppressed by that army and right-wing militia, and in place of the old constitutional monarchy a social democratic system of capitalist exploitation by parliamentary republic would last just fifteen years before ushering in Hitler.
+Although the defeat of the Germany Army brought down the German Imperial Family that had initiated the conflict, the working-class communist revolution of November 1918 was bloodily suppressed by an alliance of that army and various right-wing militia, and in place of the old constitutional monarchy a social democratic system of capitalist exploitation by parliamentary republic would last just fifteen years before ushering in Hitler.
 Great Britain, despite being on the ‘winning’ side, remained a constitutional monarchy under a Head of State and King drawn from the same royal family as the deposed German Kaiser and the executed Russian Tsar, and whose daughter is today the Queen of the United Kingdom of Great Britain and Northern Ireland and the Head of the Commonwealth.

 From the British point of view, perhaps the greatest tragedy of the Great War is that at the time of the armistice 6 million British men, almost all of them from the working classes, laid down their arms, their guns, their tanks, their ships and their planes and went back to the factories, farms, mines and shipyards that had produced them, back into serving and waiting on the ruling class, back into rising unemployment, reduced wages, worse working conditions, poor access to healthcare, slum housing and non-existent political representation.
-And despite the workers’ uprisings of 1919 that were bloodily crushed by the same army that had fought in France, and the brief General Strike of 1926 that was betrayed by the Trades Union Congress and the Labour Party, within 10 years the families of the men who fought in the Great War were facing destitution and malnutrition in the Great Depression that followed the collapse of the stock market, and in 20 years their children were called up to fight another imperialist war.
+And despite the workers’ uprisings of 1919 that were bloodily crushed by the same army that had fought in France and Belgium, and the brief General Strike of 1926 that was betrayed by the Trades Union Congress and the Labour Party, within 10 years the families of the men who fought in the Great War were facing destitution and malnutrition in the Great Depression that followed the collapse of the stock market, and in 20 years their children were called up to fight another imperialist war.

 A hundred years later, the war that the Saudi-led coalition has waged on Yemen since 2015, that has killed tens of thousands of Yemeni civilians and currently threatens 17 million Yemenis with starvation, cholera and typhoid from a famine the United Nations has declared the worst humanitarian crisis in 100 years, is being supported and armed by the UK, which is now the sixth largest arms dealer in the world, and the second highest arms dealer after the USA to Saudi Arabia, to whom it exports half of all its arms.
-Since the war in Yemen began, the UK government that today is solemnly remembering the 1 million British and Commonwealth soldiers that died in the Great War has licensed £4.7 billion of arms to the Saudis.
+Since the war in Yemen began, the UK Government that today is solemnly remembering the 1 million British and Commonwealth soldiers that died in the Great War has licensed £4.7 billion of arms to the Saudis.